Serena Williams Stuns In Sheer Top & Tight Bodycon Dress In Double-Whammy Photos

 “I wish I could say I have a dedicated routine.
 But for me, I like trying the ‘new new.’
 Right now, I’m loving ZO Skin Health’s C-Bright Serum.
 I use it on my body and face and it’s the perfect weapon against free radicals.
 I’ve noticed a difference since I started using it and swear by it.
 Not really a skincare necessity, but I also live for a good green juice—I try to start every busy day with one.
 My makeup is typically pared-down.
 I don’t go over-the-top with it and love classic beauty looks—the perfect red lip, glowy skin.”

 Serena was, indeed, glowing today.
-The star recently made The Inquistr‘s headlines for rocking a swimsuit.
+The star recently made The Inquisitr‘s headlines for rocking a swimsuit.
 While that look afforded a better view of Serena’s killer frame, today’s photos will likely have done the trick for fans.